-- 12.1 We are a formal matching partner with-We have agreed referral procedures with Glasgow City Council, to help the Council meet its legal obligations towards homeless people.
-We have a legal duty to provide permanent accommodation., where the Council refers people to us for this purpose.
-In responding to referrals, we will offer accommodation that meets the specified needs as soon as a suitable property becomes available.
-The matching process is void led, AHA staff will determine when a property should be offered to a homeless applicant and will send full details to ensure the appropriate match is made. - 12.2 We will make sure that homeless applicants are treated fairly in relation to the quality of offers they receive and that the prospects of new tenancies being sustained are maximised.
-We will do this by:

-- Working with the Council and the applicant, to clearly identify the applicant's re-housing needs (including any medical, support or social needs) - Matching our offer, as far as possible, to the applicant's needs and preferences - Monitoring the re-housing outcomes for individual households and for homeless households as a whole, to ensure that they are receiving fair access to all of our house types and stock areas. - 12.3 People who are homeless or threatened with immediate homelessness may also approach the Association direct.
+- 12.1 We are a formal matching partner with Glasgow City Council, to help the Council meet its legal obligations towards homeless people.
+We have a legal duty to provide permanent accommodation.
+The matching process is void led, AHA staff will determine when a property should be offered to a homeless applicant and will send full details to ensure the appropriate match is made. - We will make sure that homeless applicants are treated fairly in relation to the quality of offers they receive and that the prospects of new tenancies being sustained are maximised.
+We will do this by: - Working with the Council and the applicant, to clearly identify the applicant's re-housing needs (including any medical, support or social needs) - Matching our offer, as far as possible, to the applicant's needs and preferences - Monitoring the re-housing outcomes for individual households and for homeless households as a whole, to ensure that they are receiving fair access to all of our house types and stock areas. - 12.3 People who are homeless or threatened with immediate homelessness may also approach the Association direct.
 In these cases, we will provide advice and assistance, by referring the applicant to the Council.